FAQ

 What is the technical difficulty level of la Veni Vici?

-Don’t worry: we are organizers who like to share their beautiful playground and are anything but sadistic!
-While some may suffer on the Veni due to lack of training, a too-fast start, a bad day… open your eyes and toes wide.
+While some may suffer during the Veni Vici due to lack of training, a too-fast start, or just an off day… keep a close watch on your surroundings and your footing.
 You will be following one of the most remarkable structures in the world, inherited from ancient builders: the Nîmes aqueduct, built 2,000 years ago.
 Unique and magical.
 We could have added more elevation gain, more technicality, more… STOP.
 We settled for tracing what we thought was the most BEAUTIFUL in the area around the Roman aqueduct, with a maximum of variety on the proposed routes.

 In terms of route, la Veni Vici is a real cure for boredom: it turns, it goes up (a little, but never for long), it goes down (a little, sometimes often), it’s sometimes rolling (not too much though), it’s technical just enough, with very little asphalt, in a privileged environment.

-Starting from Nîmes the Roman city or from the Pont du Gard (depending on the chosen format), you will travel back in time through the fragrant scrubland, cross preserved villages in the Gard region, and marvel at the Roman genius, until the grand finale: the arrival in the very pretty medieval Duchy of Uzès, the starting point of the Roman aqueduct of Nîmes 2,000 years ago.
-In terms of visual and leg pleasure, you will be royally served!
+Starting from Nîmes the Roman city or the Pont du Gard (depending on the chosen format), you will travel back in time through the fragrant garrigue, pass through preserved charming villages of the Gard region, and marvel at Roman engineering, until the grand finale: arriving in the heart of medieval Uzès.
+When it comes to eye and leg pleasure, you’ll be royally served!

 Is la Veni Vici a real trail or rather a sequence of small roads and paths like on the SaintéLyon?

-Despite its rolling profile (1850 M+, a trifle, right?), la Veni Vici is sneaky.
-Watch out for speeding in the first few kilometers after leaving Nîmes.
-Because it’s going to be a festival of ups and downs in the first two-thirds of the race to the Pont du Gard, with at least 90% of the route on paths, mostly nervous and playful single track.
-The passages on asphalt will be limited to crossing villages and finishing in the narrow streets of Uzès.
-And then, the wilderness, the wonderful smell of thyme in the middle of the scrubland… You will have to savor and fully exhaust yourself on the trail of the ancient builders, young centurion!
+Despite its rolling profile (2200 M+, a trifle, right?), la Veni Vici is sneaky.
+Watch out for the speeding in the first few kilometers out of Nîmes.
+A rollercoaster of slopes awaits you in the first kilometers, with a unique passage near the orientation table where you’ll get a rare view of the Duchy of Uzès.
+While the route will be relatively “calm” up to the Pont du Gard, with at least 95% of the path on trails, make sure to keep some energy in reserve!
+Once you cross the Gardon River, get ready for a rollercoaster ride over several kilometers.
+The stretches of asphalt will be limited to passing through villages and the finish line in Nîmes.
+For the rest: PAMPA!!!
+And that wonderful scent of thyme in the heart of the garrigue… You’ll have to savor it and give it your all on the trail of the ancient builders, young centurion!

 Is there a minimum level of running or trail experience required?